The Good News About Panic Disorder

 A healthy and relatively calm woman is walking quickly down the stairs to the subway.
 Relatively calm, but she has just been through a tense and upsetting interview for a new job.
 Suddenly she has a severe pain in her chest and feels dizzy.
 She grabs the metal stair rail, feeling nauseated, and then her vision goes strange.
 Everything seems to look small and far away then everything starts to go black.
 She can’t catch her breath and starts to fall despite her death grip on the metal handrail.
 Thinking to herself as she sinks to the ground, “Oh, God, what’s happening, I must be dying, I must be having a heart attack, I’m dying of a heart attack”.
 She tries to fumble in her purse for her cell phone but can’t think and can’t see what she’s doing.

-What Might Happen Next
+What Might Happen Next If Things Go Well

 One of the people coming down the stairs sees her struggling, breathing hard, and sweating profusely.
 This Good Samaritan calls 911 and stays with her.
 Her chest pain has eased a bit but she says she can’t catch her breath.
 She’s still confused when the paramedics arrive.
 They get her into the ambulance and rush off to the Emergency Department.
 There the medical tests begin.
 Three hours later she’s feeling better though still upset and shaken by the whole experience.
 The emergency department physician comes in to talk with her.
 She says that the tests were all normal.
 She smiles at the woman and says, “You’ve had a panic attack.”

 The story above about the woman having her first panic attack provides a good description.
 A person having a panic attack is suddenly overcome with overwhelming anxiety and fear, unbelievably overwhelmed.
 Usually the attacks come “out of the blue” with no warning and no obvious reason for being anxious.
 If there is some stress that might have caused it (in her case, maybe the job interview) it doesn’t feel like it directly caused the attack.
-That stress feels like it’s just in the past, not something that would cause a big problem right now.
+That stress feels like it’s in the past, not something that would cause a big problem right now.
 The person feels like they have lost all control of themselves.
-Sometimes people feel terrified that they are going insane, completely out of their mind, right now.
+Sometimes people feel terrified that they are immediately going insane, completely out of their mind, right now.
 Or, more common, the person might think they’re dying, that they’ll be dead in a few moments.
 The terror might be worse during the first several attacks.

-The Panic Attacks Become Just Annoying Rather Than Terrifying As Time Goes By
+As Time Goes By The Panic Attacks Become Just Annoying Rather Than Terrifying

 Often when the individual thinks back on the panic attack it doesn’t make sense.
 How did this happen, why did it happen?
 Perhaps they might even feel a bit silly.
 Winding up in the Emergency Department over panicking.
 They don’t panic, they’re always fine.
 But, in that moment of frightening terror it feels as if insanity or death or something else is real and is right now.
 Then, surviving the first few, the next big fear is the worry that there’ll be another attack.
 With medication and therapy one learns how to manage through a panic attack.
 Over time, as they come under better control and understanding, they can start to feel more annoying than terrifying.
 Until, finally, they might just go away.

-There was a famous scientist in the 1920s, W. B. Cannon, that studied what a person’s (or an animal’s) body does when it’s frightened and braces itself to fight an enemy or run away.
+There was a famous scientist in the 1920s, W. B. Cannon, that studied what a person’s (or an animal’s) body does when its life is threatened, and it braces itself to fight an enemy or run away.
 He called it the fight or run response.
 (Journalists have changed it to the “fight or flight” response.
 You know, because that rhymes.)
 When threatened and needing to choose between fighting for their life or running away, stress hormones are blasted into the blood stream.
 Heart rate speeds up, the heart pounds, and breathing is fast.
 The body slows blood flow to the gut for digestion in order to instead push all the blood to the large muscles.
 The body is readied almost instantly for a maximal burst of physical energy.
 Just as with exercise, all this muscle tension makes heat.
 So the body sweats to get rid of the excess heat.

 A Panic Attack Readies You to Fight or Run from a Threat That’s Not There